juanje/mortero/README.md

 This is a simple environment to create and test Chef's LWRPs.

+The name is because **mortero**, in Spanish, is the bowl were you crush, grind and mix things to make sauces.
+And for me *LWRP*s are the sauces for our recipes in Chef :-)
+So the *mortero* is were I mix things out to get a good *sauce* for my Chef's recipes :-)

 I have to document a bit this...

 But to have a first taste let's see some simple steps: